 Asian handicap betting is a form of betting on football in which teams are handicapped according to how good/poor they are.
 Simply put, a stronger team must win by more goals for a punter betting on them to win.
 Alternatively, if the punter is betting on the underdog, his bet will win even if the game ends in a stalemate.

 The system originated in Indonesia and has gained popularity in the early 21st century.
 It is a form of spread betting.
-Asian Handicap betting typically range from 0 to several goals, in increments of “1/4”.
+However, Asian Handicap betting typically ranges from 0 to several goals, in increments of “1/4”.

 The advantage of Asian handicap is that it reduces the possible number of outcomes from 3, in traditional “1X2” betting, to 2 by eliminating the draw outcome.
 This simplification delivers 2 betting options that each have a near 50% chance of success.

 Asian handicaps are both good for the bookmakers and punters.
 They help bookmakers minimize risk by facilitating trading with parity or balancing the amount of wagering on each side of the match.
 This enables bookmakers to take larger positions on major matches.
-From the punters view, it allows them to get a higher payout if they place a bet on the favourites as compared to the the traditional “1X2” betting.
+From the punter’s view, it allows them to get a higher payout if they place a bet on the favorites as compared to the traditional “1X2” betting.

 What is Asian Handicap Betting?
 Then this guide will help you understand the complexities of this bet type.
 Asian Handicap is quite straightforward and useful for punters betting on uneven fixtures.

 In this guide, we will illustrate how Asian Handicap works so you can be knowledgeable at this betting method.